 This one-page guide includes information on the benefits of being a Campaign Coordinator, your duties, steps to success, key messages and a campaign checklist.

-Campaign Coordinator Guide (Click to Download)
+Campaign Checklist (Click to Download)

 Sample Meeting Agenda